visual-framework/vf-core/components/vf-masthead/README.md

 We do this using JavaScript and the background image filename.

-In creating the background images for mastheads each image filename needs to have it's most dominate colour added as a hexidecimal code.
+In creating the background images for mastheads each image filename needs to have it's most dominate colour added as a hexadecimal code.

 ```bash
 masthead-background-image--00EF00.png